hoppinger/react-typescript-fluent-starterkit/src/guidelines.md

 We absolutely do not use other DOM\-manipulation libraries that might conflict with React!

 We use formatting guidelines as defined by each project team **in full consensus**.
 Hoppinger\-broad formatting guidelines will later appear, but this process will take a bit longer.

+# Feedback to process

+## Korstiaan
+- `decreaseAndRemoveProduct` could also be split
+  - then throw an error with an appropriate Option

+- `try-catch` vs _API validation_
+  - meticulously check inputs from APIs
+  - in the catch a Sentry error
+  - at least an error component
+  - `componentDidCatch` around `async`s

+- `componentDidCatch` around all pages
+  - in routes

+- `pageState` zo klein mogelijk houden

+- `React.memo`

+- windowing/batch rendering
+  - just make a widget out of it

+## Francesco
+- type safety when using the spread operator and inference in lambdas
+  - or use lenses

+## Steven
+- use this as the startup tutorial in the widget library